Hannibal (Harris novel): Synopsis

-The novel briefly touches upon Lecter's childhood, specifically the death of his younger sister, Mischa.
+As Lecter settles in to an opulent Maryland house rented under a false identity, he reflects on his childhood in Lithuania and the death of his younger sister, Mischa.
 The two were orphaned during World War II, and a group of deserters killed and ate Mischa, something that haunts Lecter.
+Noting a resemblance between Mischa and Starling, he grows fixated on Starling.
+He murders and butchers a deer poacher to alert Starling to his presence in the country.

-Barney briefly works for Verger, meeting Verger's sister and bodyguard Margot, a lesbian bodybuilder whom Verger molested and raped as a child.
+Barney is brought in to work for Verger due to his knowledge of Lecter.
+He befriends Verger's sister and bodyguard Margot, a lesbian bodybuilder whom Verger molested and raped as a child.
 Her father disinherited her after learning of her homosexuality.
 Margot, who is infertile, tells him that she works for her brother because she needs Mason's sperm to have a child with her partner, Judy Ingram, and inherit the Verger family fortune.
+She attempts to convince Barney to help her collect Mason's sperm while he is asleep and then help her kill him, and when he refuses, she fires him.

-Verger's men capture Lecter, and Starling pursues them.
+Verger and Krendler determine that if Starling is put in danger, Lecter will be drawn out to protect her, and they plant evidence that implies Starling attempted to contact Lecter and warn him of Pazzi's pursuit.
+She is suspended, and Verger begins surveilling her, sure that Lecter will attempt to make contact.
+When he does, Verger's men capture Lecter, and Starling, unable to convince her supervisor at the FBI to investigate, pursues them on her own.
+Lecter is brought to Verger's farm, where he unsuccessfully attempts to convince Margot to release him and murder her brother herself, offering to take the blame for her if she does.
 When Starling catches up to Lecter, she is able to cut him free before succumbing to tranquilizer darts shot by one of Verger's men.
-The boars are unleashed by Lecter; they feed on the henchmen that Starling had already shot dead or incapacitated but ignore Lecter when they smell no fear on him.
+The boars are unleashed by Lecter; they feed on the henchmen that Starling had already incapacitated but ignore Lecter when they smell no fear on him.
 In the confusion, Lecter carries the unconscious Starling to safety and escapes.
-At the same time, Margot releases one of the henchmen and kills another, then obtains Mason's sperm by sodomizing him with a cattle prod and murders him by shoving his pet moray eel into his mouth.
-Lecter, who had briefly treated Margot after her brother abused her, had urged her to blame the murder on him, so she leaves a piece of Lecter's scalp at the scene.
+At the same time, Margot obtains Mason's sperm by sodomizing him with a cattle prod and murders him by shoving his pet moray eel into his mouth.
+Remembering Lecter's offer to take the blame, she leaves a piece of Lecter's scalp at the scene.